 In the links, you saw two ways to start a year.
 Some folks just use the modern calendar, and I guess one could.
 Personally, I think that lunisolar timekeeping is a good way to be in touch with the worldview of the Gauls of the past.
 However, a few intrepid souls created a calendar in Modern Gaulish (Helen McKay, Bellouesus Isarnos, and Steve Hansen aka Gwiríu Mórghnath): Amanar Ghaláthach (Modern Gaulish Calendar)

 The calendar uses Modern Gaulish names and corresponds them with the modern calendar.
 So, there’s still an option for those that prefer the modern calendar, but still want a touch of Gaulish.
 Of course, one could use Ancient Gaulish names and correspond them to the months in the modern calendar as well.
 There are many ways to do these things.

-That said, the aforementioned is merely a creative exercise.
 What I use personally is a take on the Sequanni Calendar developed by Shane Krusen, based on the works of Helen McKay.
 A link to that form of the calendar can be found here.

 As a member of Toutâ Galation, I use the Coligny calendar as interpreted by them when applicable.
 However, my interpretation does (respectfully) differ.
 Plus, there is the possibility of the usage of a more local calendar.
 Feel free to use it if you feel inclined.
 I hope you all enjoyed reading.